-If a student attends fewer than 75 percent of the class days or does not complete the principalapproved plan, then the attendance review committee will determine whether there are extenuating circumstances for the absences and how the student can regain credit or a final grade.
+If a student attends fewer than 75 percent of the class days or does not complete the principal-approved plan, then the attendance review committee will determine whether there are extenuating circumstances for the absences and how the student can regain credit or a final grade.
 [See policy FEC for more information.]

-With the exception of absences due to serious or life-threatening illness or related treatment, all absences, excused or unexcused, may be held against a student's attendance requirement.
-To determine whether there were extenuating circumstances for any absences, the attendance committee will use the following guidelines:
+- With the exception of absences due to serious or life-threatening illness or related treatment, all absences, excused or unexcused, may be held against a student's attendance requirement.
+To determine whether there were extenuating circumstances for any absences, the attendance committee will use the following guidelines - Whether the student has mastered the essential knowledge and skills and maintained passing grades in the course or subject. - Whether the student has completed makeup work satisfactorily.
+If the student completes makeup work, absences listed under Compulsory Attendance-Exemptions Error!
+Bookmark not defined. and absences for extracurricular activities will be considered extenuating circumstances. - Whether the student or the student's parent had any control over the absences. - Any information presented by the student or parent to the committee about the absences. - The student or parent may appeal the committee's decision to the board by following policy FNG(LOCAL).

-- If makeup work is completed, absences listed under Compulsory Attendance Exemptions on page 22 will be considered extenuating circumstances. - A transfer or migrant student incurs absences only after he or she has enrolled in the district. - Absences incurred due to the student's participation in board-approved extracurricular activities will be considered by the attendance committee as extenuating circumstances if the student makes up the work missed in each class. - The committee will consider the acceptability and authenticity of documented reasons for the student's absences. - The committee will consider whether the student or student's parent had any control over the absences. - The committee will consider the extent to which the student has completed all assignments, mastered the essential knowledge and skills, and maintained passing grades in the course or subject. - The student or parent will be given an opportunity to present any information to the committee about the absences and discuss ways to earn or regain credit or a final grade.

-The student or parent may appeal the committee's decision to the board by following policy FNG(LOCAL).